Data has been valuable for a long time, but recently business data and analytics have become even more important.

 3. Open up access to data

 Small-scale data warehousing projects often begin with the assumption that everyone involved knows the data equally well.
 There’s a feeling that there’s no need for a business data model or semantic layer, because all the stakeholders understand how the tables are structured or how to select statements in the visualization layer for reports.

 But as your data warehousing scales up and more users join the system, the lack of management policies creates a sense of chaos.
 Teams can find themselves unable to use the data that’s right in front of them, because they don’t understand how it’s been structured.
 Strategic data management steps in to keep your data usable and accessible.

 Enterprises are increasingly realizing that data is a strategic asset, and one that underpins the success of every digital transformation.
 That means that just like with all business assets, someone — typically the CIO or CISO — needs to know how much data there is, where it is stored, who controls its movements, who can access it, etc.

 Strategic data management needs to be baked in from the get-go to ensure that the CIO is in control of your data warehousing.
 Without it, you risk data breaches and compliance issues because nobody is in a position to oversee data flow.
 Access controls, role-based permissions, and trustworthy defenses are all part of an effective and reliable data management plan.

 Strategic data management is the bedrock of successful data warehousing

 When your data warehousing is done right, it helps give you an edge over the competition and insight into the future of your vertical.
-Strong strategic data management policies that enable easy, quick data retrieval, ensure data quality and security, and open up access to data insights are the backbone of every data warehousing project and set the stage for data analytics success.
+Strong data warehouse consultants and strategic data management policies that enable easy, quick data retrieval, ensure data quality and security, and open up access to data insights are the backbone of every data warehousing project and set the stage for data analytics success.